-The group is trying to build on recent legal successes in Europe; on January 27, 2009, the European Union (EU) removed the group from its terrorist group list; the group had been so designated by the EU in 2002.
+It also points to recent legal successes in Europe as evidence that it should no longer be considered an FTO.
+On January 27, 2009, the European Union (EU) removed the group from its terrorist group list; the group had been so designated by the EU in 2002.
 In May 2008, a British appeals court determined that the group should no longer be considered a terrorist organization on the grounds that the British government did not provide "any reliable evidence" that the PMOI would "resort to terrorist activities in the future."
 Currently, the governments that still list the group as a "terrorist organization," include the United States, Canada, and Australia.
 In June 2003, France arrested about 170 opposition activists, including Maryam Rajavi (wife of PMOI founder Masoud Rajavi, whose whereabouts are unknown), the "President-elect" of the NCRI.
 She was released and remains based in France, and is frequently received by European parliamentarians and other politicians in Europe.
 On May 12, 2011, France dropped charges against Mrs. Rajavi and 23 other PMOI activists who remained under investigation, saying there was no evidence the PMOI conducted or backed violence against civilians, but only against regime personnel.
 Such action, in the view of the judges, constituted resistance, not terrorism.
 Nine of the 24 remain under investigation for embezzlement.

-In regard to the group's contesting its FTO designation by the State Department, in July 2008, the PMOI formally petitioned to the State Department that its designation be revoked, on the grounds that it renounced any use of terrorism in 2001.
+In related action, in July 2008, the PMOI formally petitioned to the State Department that its designation be revoked, on the grounds that it renounced any use of terrorism in 2001.
 However, the State department announced in mid-January 2009 that the group would remain listed and it remained listed after the January 2010 review.
 In her March 1, 2011, testimony, Secretary Clinton said the department would "carefully review" a July 16, 2010, Court of Appeals decision to ask the State Department to review the decision to retain the group on the FTO list; the decision was based on a ruling that the group had not been given proper opportunity to rebut allegations against it.
 At a May 5, 2011, House Foreign Affairs Committee hearing, State Department Coordinator for Counterterrorism Daniel Benjamin said a decision would be made by the end of 2011.
+Apparently in an effort to obtain a favorable decision, during 2010 and 2011 supporters of the organization have reportedly paid several former U.S. officials for panel appearances in which they supported de-listing the group.
 H.Res.
 60, introduced January 26, 2011, "urges" the Secretary of State to remove the PMOI from the FTO list.
 It has 84 co-sponsors.
 Some advocate that the United States not only remove the group from the FTO list but also enter an alliance with the group.